seanox/seanox-ai-nlp/seanox_ai_nlp/synthetics/README.md

 is suitable for NLP pipelines, annotation workflows, or automated content generation tools.

-## `synthetics(datasource: str, language: str, data: dict[str, Any]) -> Synthetic`
+## `synthetics(datasource: str, template: str, data: dict[str, Any]) -> Synthetic`

 <details>
   <summary>
 Generates synthetic text using predefined YAML templates.

-The function loads templates from a language-specific YAML file (e.g.
-'synthetics_en.yaml'), evaluates conditions associated with each template, randomly selects one of the matching entries, and renders it using Jinja2.
+The function loads template definitions from a YAML file located in the datasource directory (e.g. synthetics_en.yaml).
+It evaluates the conditions specified for each template, filters the matching entries, randomly selects one of them, and renders the final output using the Jinja2 templating engine.
   </summary>

 Templates are cached internally to improve performance on repeated invocations.

 __Parameters:__
-- `datasource (str)`: Path to the directory containing the YAML template files.
+- `datasource (str)`: Path to the directory containing template files.
-- `language (str or Enum)`: Language identifier used to select the correct template file.
+- `template (str)`: Name of the template file.
 - `data (dict)`: Contextual data used to evaluate conditions and render the template.